ineanto/wrench/README.md

 Wrench came from the necessity to have a fast and reliable tool to move files easily.
 I'm making Minecraft Plugins, everytime a new build artifact is produced, I found myself digging through folders manually moving the file from the build folder to the destination one.
-In the long term that annoyed me so I've spent some time making Wrench.
+In the long term that annoyed me, so I've spent some time making Wrench.

 ## Why JetPack Compose and Kotlin ?